 ECA exists to ensure that workers’ rights are protected and that they are receiving the correct award rates and entitlements and that they are working in safe conditions.
 ECA continues to work with local businesses and promote onshore manufacturing opportunities.

-ECA is a not-for-profit organisation currently funded by the Victorian Government, Department of Jobs, Precincts and Regions.
+ECA is a not-for-profit organisation currently funded by the Victorian Government Department of Jobs, Skills, Industry and Regions, and the Federal Government Department of Industry, Science and Resources.